iTwin/itwinjs-core/test-apps/display-test-app/README.md

 display-test-app supplies minimal features for editing the contents of an iModel, strictly for testing purposes.
 To use it:

 * Set SVT_READ_WRITE=1 in the environment.
-* Open an editable standalone iModel.
+* Open a briefcase or an editable standalone iModel.
 * Use the key-ins below to make changes; typically:
   * `dta edit` to begin an editing scope;
   * key-ins to delete/move/insert elements and undo/redo those changes;